What Iran Wants: the Day of Judgement

 According to Flynt Leverett, a former official on the National Security Council, the 2003 overtures represented a ‘serious proposal’ for a possible rapprochement between the United States, but the Bush administration was intent on isolating Iran as member of the ‘axis of evil’ and ignored them.

 In 2007 Leverett claimed that both Condoleeza Rice and Colin Powell had seen these proposals and paid them no attention.
 In a 2008 article in The Washington Monthly Leverett and his wife Hilary analysed the relationship between Iran and the United States and advocated a ‘grand bargain’ between the two countries that would take into consideration their mutual security requirements.

 The Leveretts rejected the idea that ‘the Islamic Republic aspires to become history’s first “suicide nation”‘ and argued that:

 Iran’s growing strategic importance and confidence in its role in the region mean it is no longer just a threat to be managed.
 More than ever, it is now an international actor that can profoundly undermine, or help advance, many of the United States’s most vital strategic objectives.

 These recommendations have been ignored by the Obama administration, as they were by his predecessors.
-And now that war is closer than ever, we can expect to hear a lot more about Iran’s desire for collective suicide and how there is really just no other choice but to whack the Iranians hard in order to bring them to their senses. Â That is how we transform states – and their populations – into legitimate and worthy targets.
+And now that war is closer than ever, we can expect to hear a lot more about Iran’s desire for collective suicide and how there is really just no other choice but to bomb Iran now in order to bring the country to its senses.

-And if – or when – the missiles fall, we can expect to find them penning another column about how regrettable it all was, but really there was just no other way to stop the Iranians from killing themselves – and us.
+And if – or when – the missiles fall, we can expect to find them penning another column about how regrettable it all was, but really there was just no other way to stop the madmen from killing themselves – and us.